 Paicines in San Benito County, California — The American West (Pacific Coastal)

 Location.
-36° 43.719′ N, 121° 16.693′ W. Marker is in Paicines, California, in San Benito County.
-Marker is at the intersection of Panoche Road and California Highway 25, on the left when traveling west on Panoche Road.
+36° 43.749′ N, 121° 16.743′ W. Marker is in Paicines, California, in San Benito County.
+Marker is at the intersection of State Highway 25 and Panoche Road, on the right when traveling south on State Highway 25.
 Touch for map.
 Marker is in this post office area: Paicines CA 95043, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are New Idria Mine (about 300 feet away, measured in a direct line); Limekiln Monorail (approx. 2.9 miles away); Palmtag Cutting Shed (approx. 3½ miles away); Cottage Corners (approx. 3½ miles away); San Benito County Historical Park (approx. 3½ miles away); 19th Hole Rendevous (approx. 4.7 miles away); Site of the Tres Pinos Hotel (approx. 4.9 miles away); Vineyard School (approx. 6.9 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
+Tres Pinos/Paicines (about 300 feet away, measured in a direct line); Limekiln Monorail (approx. 2.9 miles away); Palmtag Cutting Shed Cottage Corners (approx. 3.4 miles away); San Benito County Historical Park (approx. 3½ miles away); 19th Hole Rendevous (approx. 4.7 miles away); Site of the Tres Pinos Hotel (approx. 4.9 miles away); Vineyard School (approx. 6.9 miles away).
 Touch for a list and map of all markers in Paicines.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on January 28, 2010, by Andrew Ruppenstein of Sacramento, California.
-This page has been viewed 1,070 times since then and 22 times this year.
-Photos: 1. submitted on January 28, 2010, by Andrew Ruppenstein of Sacramento, California.
-2, 3. submitted on October 27, 2014, by Lester J Letson of Fresno, California.
-4. submitted on January 28, 2010, by Andrew Ruppenstein of Sacramento, California. • Syd Whittle was the editor who published this page.
+This page was last revised on September 8, 2020.
+It was originally submitted on January 29, 2010.
+This page has been viewed 2,202 times since then and 12 times this year.
+Last updated on September 7, 2020.
+Photos: 1, 2. submitted on January 29, 2010, by Andrew Ruppenstein of Sacramento, California.
+3, 4, 5. submitted on January 30, 2010, by Andrew Ruppenstein of Sacramento, California.
+6. submitted on January 29, 2010, by Andrew Ruppenstein of Sacramento, California. • J. Makali Bruton was the editor who published this page.